gecholabs/quickstart/README.md

 ... _to_ “save” snapshots of your work history and collaborate

-**Recommendation**: Git is distributed and builds reproducibility
+**Recommendation**: Git is distributed and promotes reusibility

 #### 5. Lab book

 ... _to_ explore data and annotate your work

-**Recommendation**: Jupyter is popular, supports inline graphs, and is multilingual
+**Recommendation**: Jupyter supports inline graphs, multiple programming languages, and is easy to share and use

 ...everything else is pretty much optional

-**TL;DR** this is a choose-your-own-adventure guide to data science; please cherry pick and choose according to your interests and needs.
-Install the core components first \(Homebrew, Python, Atom, Git, and Jupyter\) they are necessary for all chapters!**    **
+**TL;DR** this is a choose-your-own-adventure guide to data science; please pick and choose according to your interests and needs.
+Install the core components first \(Homebrew, Python, Atom, Git, and Jupyter\) they are necessary for all chapters!

 **Caveats**

 * Installation guides go out-of-date quickly.
-I’ll try to keep up but any help would be appreciated.
+I try to keep up but help is appreciated \(e.g. Github issue reports or emails\)

-* This is Mac specific, I no longer have the cycles for Windows or Linux
+* This is Mac specific; unfortunately, I no longer have the cycles for Windows or Linux

 * Installing things can damage your laptop, I recommend package managers wherever possible to not clobber your settings or bare metal operating system.
-I'll try to post the install scripts in this guide on Github for you to scrutinize, fork, or clone
+I'll eventually post to Github the install scripts to build the software in this guide

-* I’ve been writing this guide quickly, some sources may not be properly referenced

-* Blanket acknowledgement \(Source = “The Interwebs.”\)
+* I’ve been writing this guide quickly, some sources may not be properly referenced, blanket acknowledgement for sources = “The Interwebs.”